 01 of 09

 The serpentine River Walk lines the banks of the San Antonio River for about two miles.
-The river itself is fairly narrow and shallow (its depth ranges from four to eighteen feet), yet it is one of the most romantic and picturesque attractions in San Antonio.
+The river itself is fairly narrow and shallow (its depth ranges from 4 to 18 feet), yet it is one of the most romantic and picturesque attractions in San Antonio.
 Lined with hotels, shops, and restaurants that stay open late, this is the place to sit and watch the passing scene.
 Or become part of it, by boarding a River Walk cruise to learn more about the area's history and landmarks.
 River taxis are also available for couples.

 02 of 09